vencendor/Configer/README.md

 # Configer
-Php Class to make changes in yours configuration files with siple form redactor
+Php Class to make changes in yours configuration files with simple form redactor

 Using: